anuja-rahul/anuja-rahul/README.md

 ## 💫 About Me:
 I ❤ to work on solutions to automate and simplify our day-to-day tasks.

-I'm currently working on some cryptography related python projects and a web development project.
+I'm currently working on some cryptography related python projects and a web development project using django.
 Feel free to check them out --> [here](https://github.com/anuja-rahul?tab=repositories)

 ```java